Law puts HIV prevention at risk

 Legal experts have also expressed concern that by allowing circumcision on religious grounds, the Act unfairly discriminates against people who are not religious.
 One expert pointed out this could mean that agnostics would have to get medical permission to circumcise their children, whereas Jewish and Muslim parents would not.

-CEO of the Human Rights Commission Tseliso Thipanyane said his organisation had lobbied for greater regulation of circumcision because of the young men who died or were mutilated because of botched or unhygienic circumcisions in some traditional initiation schools.
+CEO of the External link Human Rights Commission Tseliso Thipanyane said his organisation had lobbied for greater regulation of circumcision because of the young men who died or were mutilated because of botched or unhygienic circumcisions in some traditional initiation schools.

-By last week 16 young men were reported to have died as the result of circumcisions in “initiation schools” in the Eastern Cape region.
+By last week 16 young men were reported to have died as the result of circumcisions in initiation schools in the Eastern Cape region.

-Michael Masutha, a member of Parliament’s social development committee, which oversaw the legislation, said the Children’s Act would not take full effect until at least 2008, after the implementing regulations were framed by the relevant government department.
+Michael Masutha, a member of Parliaments social development committee, which oversaw the legislation, said the Childrens Act would not take full effect until at least 2008, after the implementing regulations were framed by the relevant government department.

-Masutha said the regulations would clarify how broadly the phrase “medical grounds” should be read.
+Masutha said the regulations would clarify how broadly the phrase medical grounds should be read.
 There was no intention to ban circumcision, only to regulate it more effectively.

 The provinces currently have different rules on male circumcision — the Eastern Cape, for example, bans the circumcision of children under the age of 18.